ajskateboarder/ajskateboarder.github.io/README.md

 Most of these involve breaking down a personal project and providing general insight.
 It can also just be for giggles.

+~~I guess I could also use this to indirectly talk about my projects for a CV or resume lol~~

 ### [Attempts to make a Python templating system that isn't bad](/xpy)

 <kbd>python</kbd> <kbd>jsx-templates</kbd>